 Facilities Management Solutions has enjoyed a period of sustained success since a restructuring of its parent Company two years ago, making it a more efficient entity, both internally and for its clients.

 The past two years have witnessed a facilitation of exponential development for a Company with a strong history in facilitating others’ success stories.

-Facilities Management Solutions’ (FM Solutions) evolution into a standalone entity in 2015 came about as a part of an AFMS Group restructuring which also saw its Afroteq Advisory counterparts go it alone on the management and consultancy side.
+The evolution of Facilities Management Solutions into a standalone entity in 2015 came about as a part of an AFMS Group restructuring which also saw its Afroteq Advisory counterparts go it alone on the management and consultancy side.
 For the new-look FM Solutions though, the rebranding and restructuring has enabled a more agile, flexible and turnkey business to flourish; all the while in-keeping with the values that made the wider organisation so profitable in South Africa to begin with.

 The Director responsible for overseeing this exciting period of growth for FM Solutions is Ronald Nothnagel, who understands better than most the significance of the Company’s recent makeover.